jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 presenting a barrier to research.

-In our experience working with academic developers many of the bad practices and antipatterns are a result of them:
+In our experience working with academic developers many of the bad practices and anti-patterns are a result of them:

 - learning on the job from old code and emulating habits they observe
 - never having been made aware of the available tools and techniques